swiss-transplant-cohort-study/3LC-user-manual/docs/source/createPatDon.rst

 3.4.15.
 How to collect data in case of "Consent present" after "Consent Absent (ReCap)"?
 ================================================================================================================================

-In case of a consent given following a retrospective capture (ReCap) please collect full data in the new forms created and the history in all the appropriate containers
+In case of a consent given following a retrospective capture (ReCap) please collect full data in the new forms created and the history in all the appropriate containers.

 3.4.16.
 More info about consent
 ====================================